vain0x/languages/README.md

 *WIP: The project is at very early stage.
 PRs are welcome.*

-**Picomet-lang** is a pico programming language. *Pico* means that the processor is written in single file.
+**Picomet-lang** is a programming language.
 The goal is to solve competitive programming problems, especially [AtCoder Beginners Selection](https://atcoder.jp/contests/abs/tasks).

 ## Example